 I could provide many an example and visual aid of what a Struggle Plate looks like, especially those that have been posted on Twitter, but I’ll be merciful and spare you the disturbing imagery.
 If you’ve seen any meal in which Hot Flavored Cheetos has actually been used as a seasoning, you know exactly what a Struggle Plate looks like.

-This particular post you’re reading is about how Twitter user @Miami_Babbyyy recorded her aunt going off on her poor, unfortunate cousin who made the grave mistake of using cream cheese as an ingredient in the macaroni and cheese for Thanksgiving this year.
-Now I’m sure that some of you don’t really see what the big deal is, as it’s just macaroni and cheese and it’s not as if the turkey was ruined.
-Which only means that you don’t know too many Black families and how macaroni and cheese is valued just as much as the turkey if not more so at Thanksgiving dinner.
+This particular article you’re reading is about how Twitter user @Miami_Babbyyy recorded her aunt going off on her poor, unfortunate cousin who made the grave mistake of using cream cheese as an ingredient in the macaroni and cheese for Thanksgiving this year.
+Now I’m sure that some of you don’t really see what the big deal is, as it’s just macaroni and cheese, and it’s not as if the turkey was ruined.
+Which only means that you don’t know too many Black families, and you don’t know how macaroni and cheese is valued just as much as the turkey, if not more so at Thanksgiving dinner.
 Enough that there are still ongoing debates as to whether or not macaroni and cheese should be considered a meal or a side dish.

 Anyway, here’s the video of said aunt going off on said cousin who should have never experimented with the macaroni and cheese for Thanksgiving: